joequant/bitquant-vasp/standards/source/phase1.md

 Phase 1 Report for Virtual Asset Trading Platform

 Introduction:
-This Phase 1 Report covers the design effectiveness of the Virtual Asset Trading Platform's proposed structure, governance, operations, systems and controls, with a focus on key areas such as governance and staffing, token admission, custody of virtual assets, KYC, AML/CFT, market surveillance, risk management, and cybersecurity.
+This Phase 1 Report covers the design effectiveness of the Virtual Asset Trading Platform's proposed structure, governance, operations, systems, and controls, with a focus on key areas such as governance and staffing, token admission, custody of virtual assets, KYC, AML/CFT, market surveillance, risk management, and cybersecurity.
 The assessor reviews and assesses whether the platform operator's policies and procedures are clearly written and in compliance with the applicable legal and regulatory requirements, particularly the VATP Guidelines and AML Guideline for LCs and SFC-licensed VASPs.

 Governance and Staffing:
 1. The platform operator proposes to establish a Board of Directors to oversee the management team and ensure compliance with regulatory requirements.